Soroptimist International Foundation

 Sustainability and Participant Engagement: Successful projects demonstrate clear pathways for participants to become trainers or leaders themselves, as evidenced by the Caribbean digital literacy project where “participants transitioned into trainers.”

-Partnership Approach: The Foundation often works in partnership with established local organizations (e.g., Cambodia Community Dream Organisation, Rose Academies Uganda, Restore a Sense of I Can, Fundación Moisés Bertoni), suggesting that established organizational credibility and local presence are valued.
+Partnership Approach: The Foundation often works in partnership with established local organisations (e.g., Cambodia Community Dream Organisation, Rose Academies Uganda, Restore a Sense of I Can, Fundación Moisés Bertoni), suggesting that established organisational credibility and local presence are valued.

 Key Takeaways for Grant Writers